-1. $C{IN}$ : The loop consisting of input capacitor ( $C{IN}$ ), $V{IN}$ pin, and RTN pin carries switching currents.
-Therefore, the input capacitor should be placed close to the IC, directly across $V{IN}$ and RTN pins and the connections to these two pins should be direct to minimize the loop area.
+1. C{IN} : The loop consisting of input capacitor (C{IN}), V{IN} pin, and RTN pin carries switching currents.
+Therefore the input capacitor should be placed close to the IC, directly across V{IN} and RTN pins and the connections to these two pins should be direct to minimize the loop area.
 In general it is not possible to accommodate all of input capacitance near the IC.
-A good practice is to use a 0.1- $\mu$ F or 0.47- $\mu$ F capacitor directly across the $V{IN}$ and RTN pins close to the IC, and the remaining bulk capacitor as close as possible (see [Figure 24](#)).
-2. $C{VCC}$ and $C{BST}$ : The $V{CC}$ and bootstrap (BST) bypass capacitors supply switching currents to the high and low side gate drivers.
-These two capacitors should also be placed as close to the IC as possible, and the connecting trace length and loop area should be minimized (see [Figure 24](#)).
-3. The Feedback trace carries the output voltage information and a small ripple component that is necessary for proper operation of LM5017.
-Therefore, care should be taken while routing the feedback trace to avoid coupling any noise to this pin.
+A good practice is to use a $0.1\text{-}\mu\text{F}$ or $0.47\text{-}\mu\text{F}$ capacitor directly across the V{IN} and RTN pins close to the IC, and the remaining bulk capacitor as close as possible (see [Figure 26 Placement of Bypass Capacitors](#)).
+2. C{VCC} and C{BST} : The V{CC} and bootstrap (BST) bypass capacitors supply switching currents to the high- and low-side gate drivers.
+These two capacitors should also be placed as close to the IC as possible, and the connecting trace lengths and loop area should be minimized (See [Figure 26](#)).
+3. The Feedback trace carries the output voltage information and a small ripple component that is necessary for proper operation of LM34927 device.
+Therefore take care while routing the feedback trace so avoid coupling any noise to this pin.
 In particular, feedback trace should not run close to magnetic components, or parallel to any other switching trace.
-4. SW trace: The SW node switches rapidly between $V{IN}$ and GND every cycle and is therefore a possible source of noise.
-The SW node area should be minimized.
-In particular, the SW node should not be inadvertently connected to a copper plane or pour.
+4. SW trace: SW node switches rapidly between V{IN} and GND every cycle and is therefore a possible source of noise.
+SW node area should be minimized.
+In particular SW node should not be inadvertently connected to a copper plane or pour.